-The Emergency Medical Technician-P (Paramedic) I course is the first class, two semesters in length, of a four-semester course sequence that will teach pre-hospital emergency medical care at the. advanced life support (ALS) level.
+The Emergency Medical Technician-P (Paramedic) I course is the first class, two semesters in length, of a four-semester course sequence that will teach pre-hospital emergency medical care at the advanced life support (ALS) level.
 Upon successful completion of this course, students will be eligible to enroll in EMT 311: Emergency Medical Technician-P (Paramedic) II.
-Letter grade only.
-Pre-Requisites: EMT 95 or equivalent, current EMT license in the state of California, current American Heart Association healthcare provider CPR card, HEOC 100: Anatomy & Physiology or equivalent with a "C" letter grade or better and 2000 hours of EMT work experience prior to admission to the Paramedic Academy.

-EMT 311 EMT-Paramedic II (Clinical & Field Internship) 54 hours lecture, 716 hours lab; 878 hours total
+EMT 311 16 UNITS EMT-Paramedic II (Clinical & Field Internship)

-Prerequisite: Completion of EMT 310 with a minimum grade of B
+Prerequisite: Completion of EMT 310 with a minimum grade of B.